Fusing chemical and biological expertise with IP experience to protect your cutting-edge inventions

 Elizabeth Cisar, PhD, focuses her practice on patent drafting and US and foreign patent prosecution.
 She also provides patent portfolio strategy and assists with due diligence investigations, as well as patentability, validity, and infringement analyses.
-Elizabeth evaluates clients’ business priorities and the competitive landscape when optimizing intellectual property protection.
+Beth evaluates clients’ business priorities and the competitive landscape when optimizing intellectual property protection.

 “A GTP Affinity Probe Highlights Flexibility in Purine Nucleotide Selectivity,” J. Am.
 Chem.
 Soc.
 135(12): 4676-9 (2013) (coauthor).